Senior Corps Stories

 United Way RSVP of Northwest Indiana

-For the past three years, Senior Corps’ United Way RSVP of Northwest Indiana volunteers have collected, sorted, and packaged items to be donated to food pantries, homeless shelters, and women’s shelters.
-They have also created care packages that were sent to veterans and active military all over the state, county, and overseas.
-Last year, they collected 15,000 toiletry items that were made into 5,000 care packages.
+For years, Senior Corps’ United Way RSVP of Northwest Indiana volunteers have collected, sorted, and packaged items to be donated to food pantries, homeless shelters, and women’s shelters.
+They have also created care packages that were sent to veterans and military families.
+In 2017, they collected over 5,000 handcrafted gifts and toiletry items that were made into more than 800 care packages.

 The Joy of Giving as a Foster Grandparent